thesamim/TickTickSync/README.md

 1. The plugin only works with the [Tasks emoji formats](https://publish.obsidian.md/tasks/Reference/Task+Formats/About+Task+Formats).
 2. Because Tags can't have spaces, at this time it is not possible to add a task to a project with a name that contains spaces.
 As a workaround `#folder_with_a_space` will be converted to `folder with a space` in TickTick
-3. If a file has a default project association (see [settings](https://github.com/thesamim/TickTickSync/wiki/Documentation#sync-control)), it is possible to create a task with a project tag other than the default project.
-The Task will be correctly synced to TickTick in the correct project.
-However, if the Task is then updated with subtasks, from TickTick, the subtasks will be synced to the project's default file rather than the file where the original parent task was created. **Additionally, the subtask will become the child of the last Task in that file.**

 ## Installation